collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 pushing back to GitHub
 - How to keep local code up to date

 An example would be if the code for a website has been updated and submitted as a pull request.
-You can fetch the pull request branch to your computer, checkout the branch, complete any installation process, look at the website in your browser as you run in on a local server, and literally see the change proposed by the pull request.
-Then decide how to proceed.
+You can fetch the pull request branch to your computer, checkout the branch.

 Checkout a pull request locally